 - Notice that the title of books or articles usually do not appear in the body of a paper.
 If a source has no author, the title may appear in the paper.
-An article in a journal has quotation marks around it and books or periodicals are underlined (p.
-171). - The full citation of author and date need only appear the first time the author is cited in the paragraph (p.
-168).
+An article in a journal has quotation marks around it.
+Periodicals and books are italicized. - ◆ The full citation of author and date need only appear the first time the author is cited in the paragraph (p.
+207).
 Subsequent times, only the author is cited.
-E.G. (Begany) - When a source has two authors, always cite both names (p.
-168). - When the source has three five authors, cite all authors the first time the reference occurs in the paper.
-In subsequent citation, include only the surname of the first author followed by 'et al.' (pp. 168-169).
+E.G. (Begany) - ♦ When a source has two authors, always cite both names (p.
+208). - ♦ When the source has three five authors, cite all authors the first time the reference occurs in the paper.
+In subsequent citation, include only the surname of the first author followed by 'et al.' (pp. 207-208).
 For example: